 Finding The Right Price

-OPEC leaders say they need to balance a world oil price that won't hamper the global economy, but still provide them with enough profit to keep developing their oil fields and infrastructure to meet future demand.
+OPEC leaders say they need to balance a world oil price that won't hamper the global economy but will still provide them with enough profit to keep developing their oil fields and infrastructure to meet future demand.

 In other words, they don't want to kill the goose that lays the golden egg.
 But other factors in world energy production could limit OPEC's power, according to some analysts.